MaximeAeva/Neuron/README.md

 git clone
 ```
 Then run train.py will train different network architectures until it finds one below your specified accuracy.
+Or
+Run NeuralFunctions.py to get launch CNN on GPU. (data is randomly generated or now)

 ## Usage example